natescode/silicon/docs/basics.md

 ## Type inference

-Silicon does use type inference a lot BUT function return types MUST be explicitly typed.
-Function signatures are interfaces which should be explicitly typed because function have implicit returns.
+Silicon does use true type inference.
+Variable types and function signatures, including effect types, are ALL inferred for you.
+This is a `HUGE` type savings for library devs playing _"type gymnastics"_.

 `@let` `@if` `@for` etc are expressions, when used so.